 I’m a bird lover, I don’t mind the presence of birds, bees and butterflies around.
 They served as the best photography subject indoors.
 Macro shots shown here, the face is quite similar to the rock pigeon which is common in our area but has a pigeon-like appearance.
 I love the circular display flight, gliding on raised wings.
 I think, this dove is an adult dove as shown by its maturity and body appearance.
 Other rare pigeons were sighted in our area recently but I don’t know if there’s a census committee for rare pigeons.

 Angle shade moth butterfly with a beautiful color combination, it includes, pink, purple, black and white with triangular patterns.
 I accidentally left window open last night and I’ve found 2 kinds of moth, one is sleeping on our hanging kitchen towel and the other, on the bathroom curtain.

 Kitchen towel floral prints attracted the moth and it seems to provide excellent comouflage for the moth protection against night predators but what is this Angle shade moth doing inside the kitchen?
 Is it my night visitor? it is said to be the devils version of butterflies.

-Inca dove- pale gray in color with a short legged appearance, the underpart feathers having dull brown and gray edging, you can see the white edge to their cheeks extending down the neck.They are more likely to be seen in areas grouping with tree and house sparrows on ground when food is plentiful.
+Inca dove- pale gray in color with a short legged appearance with the underpart feathers having dull brown and gray edging.
+You can see the white edge to the cheeks extending down the neck, more likely to be seen in areas grouping with tree and house sparrows on ground when food is plentiful.

 What a peaceful summer snapshots somewhere in Laguna.
 The setting completely will calm my senses upon viewing the ricefield from behind.
 Nature’s bright light before sundown works well for me.
 Scene of nature at any time of the day will surely produce good photograph.